 Leaders are the problem.

-The only reasons businesses fail is simply because their leaders set them to fail.
+The only reason businesses fail is simply because their leaders set them to fail.
 A business is just a structure that does not fail.
 Do businesses fail due to the constant changes in the market, the economy and the customers’ taste.
 All these factors combined trick the business leaders and expose them to risk but they are not the main causes.
 Businesses do not fail, leaders push them to the edge.
 Understanding the roots of the problem, changes the response.
 We know now who is to blame when the business fails and stumbles.

 Why leaders fail?